reinert/requestor/README.md

 * Navigate through discoverable REST API links, fully leveraging HATEOAS.
 * Build different and complex queries on demand, not having to map each possible iteration with Server APIs previously.
 * Add new logic requirements not needing to change existing classes, instead of creating new small units, avoiding code conflict between co-workers.

+## Requestor for the Front-end

+With the componentization movement, much attention has been given to the UI structure of a frontend application.
+We have developed many mechanisms to build UIs prepared to scale.
+Unfortunately, communication - the underlying process that feeds the UI - has not evolved accordingly.
+Although we have seen ideas like promises and observables being adopted to handle asynchronous calls, orchestrating the communication layer with the UI components is still left aside.
+It's not so hard to see well UI structured apps with a messy communication (or service/api) layer.
+Apart from that, there are some patterns and strategies that we can apply in the communication process to make it smoother and coordinated among the different UI components.
+In fact, ruling the communication process is the foundation for building sustainable and scalable frontend applications.

+Requestor is an event-driven HTTP Client API for cutting-edge frontend applications.
+It offers plenty of carefully designed features to empower the development of **communication-centric apps**.
+By focusing on the communication process as the core of frontend development, Requestor allows developers to combine requesting configuration with state management in several scope levels so that each UI component is exempted from the communication complexity and can interact with other components in a decoupled way.

 ## Request Options